 There is one-week minimum for volunteering.
 Groups coming to Baan Dada to complete certain tasks or projects are an exception.
 In saying this, the longer you can volunteer at Baan Dada the better for both you, the children and the home!

 Please think about your motivation for volunteering.
 Remember that volunteering with us is not a holiday.
-There will be a combination of office work, teaching English, cleaning the volunteer house and physical work.
+There will be a combination of office work, teaching English, cleaning the volunteer house, maintaining the Library and Weaving room and physical work.
 Often the work is labor-intensive and teaching can be frustrating, but it is always worth it in the end.
 It can also be stressful for some people to live in such a remote area, so take this into account as well.

 Tasks and activities: